L1QU3D/InfoSec-DevOpsDymanos/README.md

       - GITHUB ( Maldevel, threat9, John Hammond...etc),
       - HACKERONE,
       - BUGCROWD,
-      - YOUTUBE,

       - CTFs...etc

       * If you have any dope new scripts you use/Or a shoutout let me know as well/ Contribute; I am always looking for new scripts 😁

-      - For more instroctions into docker usage, check out the organization to get a better understanding on how to use the image
-      - docker pull ghcr.io/algorithm-model-research/infosec-and-hacking-scripts:main
-      - docker pull ghcr.io/ronaldsonbellande/infosec-and-hacking-scripts:main

 <img src="3105anoncover.gif" height="500" width="1750" >